OpenMDAO/RevHack2020/solution_approaches/unsteady_analysis.md

 Dymos uses an implicit pseudo-spectral time integration approach that requires you to keep all times in memory at once.

-However, there is another time integration approach that you may be more familiar with. time-stepping schemes like Euler, trapazoidal, and RK4 use a for-loop like structure to cascade the states through time on step at a time.
+However, there is another time integration approach that you may be more familiar with. time-stepping schemes like Euler, trapezoidal, and RK4 use a for-loop like structure to cascade the states through time on step at a time.
 Something like this:

 ## Two fundamental options for unsteady analysis